yuxinshen97/Missing-Data-Handling-Practices-Study/README.md

 ### Part A. Screening Framework
 I began by defining a classification framework that serves a practical purpose: deciding whether a paper should enter the extraction universe.

-Rather than treating classification as a purely descriptive labeling exercise, I treated it as a decision rule for downstream coding.
-The central question was not simply what kind of paper this is, but whether the paper contains a sufficiently clear empirical structure to support consistent extraction.
+Rather than treating classification as a descriptive labeling exercise, I treated it as a decision rule for downstream coding.
+The central question was not simply what kind of paper this is, but whether it contains a sufficiently clear empirical structure to support consistent extraction.

 In making this decision, I focused primarily on:
 - whether the paper is empirical